davestewart/davestewart-site-old/content/blog/programming/nuxt-layers/index.md

 })
 ```

 Is this a little verbose?
-Yes... but at least it's minimal and all in once place.
+Yes.
+Is it succinct and accessible?
+Also, yes.

-You may also consider using [Nuxt Layers Utils](https://github.com/davestewart/nuxt-layers-utils) which simplifies the implementation to one-liners, i.e.:
+If you want this even simpler, use [Nuxt Layers Utils](https://github.com/davestewart/nuxt-layers-utils) to abstract the implementation to simple one-liners, i.e.:

 ```ts
 {